Sarthak2608/Course-Slot-Booking/README.md

 # Course Slot Booking (NotchUp-Web-Challenge)
 ## Project Link: https://sheltered-falls-91179.herokuapp.com/

+## Note: This link will not send the emails because I have changed my Gmail passwords for the security purposes.
+You can download the source code and update the mongodb key and passwords.

 ## Problem Statement:
 Part 1A) Build a webpage with a form that people can use to book a trial class on notchup.co.
 The form should be able to capture the following details:
 * Parent's Name